ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 ## [From _Bedford inquirer._](https://chroniclingamerica.loc.gov/lccn/sn83032006/1865-07-14/ed-1/seq-1)

 #### 1865-07-14 &middot; Bedford, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ompa­
-and good conversation are the very sinews
+ny and good conversation are the very sinews
 of virtue.
 Good character is above any­
 thing eke.
 Your character cannot be essen­
 tially injured, except by your own acts.
 If